Ai-probeOffsec/pyrit-tinker/README.md

 framework built to empower security professionals and engineers to proactively identify risks in generative AI systems.

-pyrit-tinker is an enhanced fork of Microsoft's [PyRIT (Python Risk Identification Tool for LLMs)](https://github.com/microsoft/pyrit) framework, specifically designed to integrate with Burp Suite for automated AI security testing.
+pyrit-tinker is a fork of Microsoft's [PyRIT (Python Risk Identification Tool for LLMs)](https://github.com/microsoft/pyrit) framework, specifically designed for the AI security community to share there research  on AI security testing.

 - Check out our [website](https://azure.github.io/PyRIT/) for more information about how to use, install, or contribute to PyRIT.